PatrickFis/Azure-Study-Notes/Azure Developer/Azure Blob Storage.md

 - Each blob gets an initial ID which is updated alongside the blob
 - Blob versioning can be enabled or disabled at any time
 - Blob versioning is available in the the portal when viewing a storage account.
 It's available by clicking on data protection under the data management section.
 After enabling it you will see a versions tab displayed when viewing a blob in the portal.
 Other options are then made available to set a blob to a previous version.
-- If blob versioning is disabled you will still be able to versions of blobs that were created while versioning was enabled.
+- If blob versioning is disabled you will still be able to access versions of blobs that were created while versioning was enabled.

 ## Blob Snapshots
 - Blob snapshots are available when viewing blobs in the portal